-The Pea Island National Wildlife Refuge Visitor’s Center is open year-round from 9:00 a.m. – 4:00 p.m., and 9:00 a.m. – 5:00 p.m during the summer months.
-Friendly volunteers are always on hand to provide refuge and wildlife information, and a list of birds that flock to the area.
-At the Visitor’s Center, you can also sign up for one of the refuge’s many seasonal programs, including guided bird walks, canoe tours, turtle talks, and hands-on explorations of the Pamlico Sound and the Atlantic Ocean.
-Find it online at http://www.fws.gov/peaisland/.
+The Pea Island Visitor's Center is open year-round, but hours vary depending on the time of year.
+Friendly volunteers are available to provide refuge and wildlife information, such as a list of birds that flock to the area.
+This is also the spot to go to if you want to sign up for one of the refuge's seasonal programs, including guided bird walks, canoe tours, turtle talks, and hands-on explorations of the Pamlico Sound and the Atlantic Ocean.

 Pea Island Quick Facts

-- The refuge is approximately 13 miles long and encompasses 5,834 acres of land and 25,700 acres of boundary waters.
+- The sanctuary is approximately 13 miles long, encompassing 5,834 acres of land and 25,700 acres of boundary waters.

-- The refuge is comprised of ocean beach, dunes, upland, fresh and brackish water ponds, salt flats and salt marsh and is home to more than 365 species of birds, 25 species of mammals, 24 species of reptiles and 5 species of amphibians
+- Pea Island is home to more than 365 species of birds, 25 species of mammals, 24 species of reptiles, and five species of amphibians.

-The refuge was established in 1937, and since then it has become a must-see attraction to thousands of photographers and Outer Banks visitors hoping to catch that postcard worthy picture of a rare white pelican, a great blue heron, or just a gaggle of Canadian Geese.
-Even Hatteras Island visitors who don’t stop their vehicles to walk the refuge still get to enjoy the miles of scenery and flocks of birds that can be spotted easily from a car window.
+Since its establishment in 1938, the refuge has become a must-visit attraction for photographers and Outer Banks visitors hoping to catch that postcard-worthy picture of a rare white pelican, a great blue heron, or just a gaggle of Canadian Geese.
+Even if you don't stop your car to explore the refuge, you can enjoy the miles of scenery and birds from your car window.

-In addition to offering several public parking areas, bird watching stands, and a photography blind, the Pea Island National Wildlife Refuge also features two wildlife trails that are open year round during daylight hours, and are disabled-accessible.
+In addition to offering several public parking areas, birdwatching stands, and a photography blind, the Pea Island National Wildlife Refuge also features three wildlife trails.
+These Hatteras Island hiking trails are open year-round during daylight hours.